haacked/haacked.com/_posts/2019/2019-04-03-nuget-package-signing.markdown

 > nuget : NU3034: Package 'Newtonsoft.Json 12.0.1' from source 'https://api.nuget.org/v3/index.json': signatureValidationMode is set to require, so packages are allowed only if signed by trusted signers; however, no trusted signers were specified.

 That last bit is the important part.
-With `signatureValidationMode` set to `require`, NuGet rejects package installation unless the package is signed by a trusted signer.
+With `signatureValidationMode` set to `require`, NuGet rejects package installation unless the package is signed by a __trusted signer__.
 Let's take a look at the set of trusted signers on my machine.

 ```cmd
 nuget trusted-signers list
 ```

 This outputs the message, "There are no trusted signers."
-Right now, NuGet on my machine trusts nobody like it's [Cashmere Cat with Selena Gomez](https://www.youtube.com/watch?v=1Vn1BXfsd4Q).

-Great, so how do I trust this package?
-Well one way is to specify that I trust the repository it comes from.
+Looks like my machine has trust issues.
+Let's remedy that.
+One approach is to trust the repository a package comes from.

 ```cmd
 nuget trusted-signers Add -Name nuget.org